yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 >
 > 1. How many lines have been kept?
 > 2. Which percentage of lines does that correspond to?
-> 3. How does the distribution of the mapping score looks like for these alignments?
+> 3. What does the distribution of the mapping score look like for these alignments?
 > 4. Is there any extra filter we should do on the data?
 >
 > > <solution-title></solution-title>